PharmaLedger-IMI/csc-workspace-main/README.md

 ### Step 2: Launch the "server"

-While in the *fgt-workspace* folder run:
+While in the *csc-workspace-main* folder run:

 ```sh
 $ npm run server